Apraxia seems to be a "hot diagnosis" of late and quite overused.

 First things first, the most accepted term now is Childhood Apraxia of Speech (CAS).

-CAS is a speech sound disorder which is neurologically based and present in childhood.
+CAS is a speech sound disorder which is neurologically based.
 There is no presence of muscle weakness or decreased tone.
-The key characteristics below of CAS give a broader "definition" of what the disorder looks like.
+Only about 3-4% of children with speech sound disorders have CAS so it is rarer than most might think.

 There are some key characteristics of CAS that differentiate it from other articulation disorders.

 - Groping of facial muscles during speech tasks

 - Difficulty voluntarily moving articulators or initiating speech